rishabkumar7/cloud-resume-api/README.md

 Ensure all your code is in a GitHub repository.
 Make sure your README has detailed instructions on how to run and test your API.
 Write a blog post sharing the things you learned during building this project.

 Once you're ready to submit, create a pull request to this repository.
 In your pull request, provide a summary of what you've done and any additional features or functionalities you've added.

 ## Completion Criteria 🏆

-Functionality: Does the API work?
+- Functionality: Does the API work?
 Does the deployment succeed via GitHub Actions?
-Code Quality: Is the code clean, well-organized, and documented?
+- Code Quality: Is the code clean, well-organized, and documented?
-Innovation: Did you add any extra features or use any unique methods?
+- Innovation: Did you add any extra features or use any unique methods?

 ## Acknowledgements 👏

 Thank you to everyone who decides to participate.
 Community challenges like this are a great way to learn, improve, and demonstrate your skills.
-We can't wait to see what you build!
+I can't wait to see what you build!